adipandas/adipandas.github.io/_posts/2020-03-01-vector-calculus.md

   - Calculus
 ---

-These contains some of the important notes which come in handy while working with vector-calculus.
+This post contains some of the important notes which come in handy while working with vector-calculus.